Community

 A Sunday (6) in the Life of a Pastor/Mother: Sisters

 This Sunday, I wasn’t actually at my church.
 I was away at a conference that was on a cruise ship.
-While my husband had his own Sunday… Read more “A Sunday (6) in the Life of a Pastor/Mother: Sisters”
+While my husband had his own Sunday adventure with the kids, having to take them to not just one but two churches that he serves at, I was keynoting a conference of 50 clergywomen on…

 A Sunday (5) in the Life of a Pastor/Mother: Community

 Knowledge makes people arrogant, but love builds people up.
 (1 Corinthians 8.1) It’s been a while since I’ve preached.
-So, when I saw the options from the lectionary… Read more “A Sunday (5) in the Life of a Pastor/Mother: Community”
+So, when I saw the options from the lectionary texts, I was scratching my head on deciding whether to preach on prophets, demons, or idols.
+I chose idols.
+Not because it was any easier than the three,…

 The What and How of Intergenerational Worship